Classical Ballet (RAD)

 Combining singing and jazz moves, Musical Theatre classes are the ultimate in showbiz fun!
 Students learn parts of well know musicals and film productions whilst developing an understanding of modern performance history and music genres.

 VCE Dance is a challenging and rewarding course of study suited to dedicated and passionate students who wish to utilise their skills for their year 11 and 12 studies (note that students can complete units 1&2 when in year 10).
 Here are some useful facts about what we offer:

-- BSOD will provide a weekly VCE class with Jacinta during which students focus on developing their solo pieces for examination.
+BSOD will provide a weekly VCE class during which students focus on developing their solo pieces for examination.
 The solos are fully choreographed by the students with guidance from the teacher.

-- Students must keep up their other dance classes at the school.
-At least 4 classes outside the VCE classes to ensure fitness and technical ability.
-It is highly recommended that students do Contemporary class as this greatly assists creation of the VCE solos.
+Students must keep up their other dance classes at the school.
+At least 3 dance classes outside the VCE classes to ensure fitness and technical ability Of these, one must be Contemporary class as this greatly assists creation of the VCE solos.